EduGonO/scenariOS/README.md

 - Upload a PDF script and extract text via a minimal OCR endpoint.
 - MCP tools `parse_scene`, `search_scenes`, and `query_scenes` for structured and natural language scene search.
+- Browser-based MCP tester at `/mcp` with streaming results.

 ## Development